ru-rocker/kafka-stream-employee-example/README.md

 # Create Kafka Topic
-Since this is local setup, the partition and replication factor are set into 1.
+Since this is a local setup, the partition and replication factor is set into 1.
 So no issue about co-partition.

 _Remember, for topics to be enable to join, data must  be co-partition._